 There are also lots of USB charging points at the bedside to help charge your life with ease.
 But one thing to distract you is that every room has that magnificent view over Lynton and the sea….. and relax.

-Over the next few posts I shall be showing you some of the fantastic walks to be done in the area and even more special is that each of these walks on this Exmoor coastline can be done without the car and are started by stepping out of the front door of Highcliffe House!
+There are some of the most fantastic walks to be done in the area and even more special is that each of these walks on this Exmoor coastline can be done without the car and are started by stepping out of the front door of Highcliffe House!